 We provided sponsorships to many local schools and community organizations in support of their fundraising efforts in our communities.
 We also hosted a variety of charitable giving drives at our branches and corporate office where we collected nonperishable foods, backpacks, school supplies, socks, and other children’s essentials for local organizations like Second Harvest Food Bank and Cecelia’s Closet.

 In 2018, we continue to strengthen relationships with local organizations like Rebuilding Together Silicon Valley, TurningWheels For Kids, and The Sharks Foundation.
-Through these partnerships we are able to help with painting and repairing homes for elderly and disabled homeowners, build 2,500 bikes for children in Santa Clara County, and assist with local park clean-up.
+Through these partnerships, we help with painting and repairing homes for elderly and disabled homeowners, building 2,500 bikes for children in Santa Clara County, and assisting with local park clean-up.

 We are your neighbor.
 We are a part of your community.